academic-initiative/documentation/Setting up IBM Bob/setting-up-ibm-bob.md

 ## Troubleshooting

+### "Account not ready yet" message at login

+If you see an **"Account not ready yet"** (or similar) error when trying to sign in, there are a few possible causes:

+- **Provisioning is still pending** — Your account has not yet been provisioned.
+Wait for your confirmation email before attempting to log in.
+- **You signed in with a different IBMid** — Make sure you are using the exact email address you registered with.
+If you have multiple IBMids or aliases, try each one.

+---

-### I didn't receive my approval email
+### I didn't receive my confirmation email

 - Check your spam or junk folder.
 - Ensure you did not use a disposable or temporary email address.
-- Allow up to 2–3 business days for access to be approved — this is why early registration is strongly recommended.
+- Allow up to 1 business days for access to be provisioned — this is why early registration is strongly recommended.

 ### Installation seems slow or Bob is not performing well